tgqiang/schedule_comparator/README.md

 # schedule_comparator
 Team Rocket's project for Orbital

-Schedule Comparator
--> Starts from version 1.5 (previous versions 1.1 ~ 1.4 were uploaded to Google Drive instead for initial version control instead)
+* Starts from version 1.5 (previous versions 1.1 ~ 1.4 were uploaded to Google Drive instead for initial version control instead)
--> Future works begin from this version onwards
+* Future works begin from this version onwards